Meditation is one of the oldest forms of self-regulation and is not just limited to sitting and observing your breath.

 step down the meditations as your dvar decreases

-call it a day whenever you feel better
+call it a day when you feel better

 Simple.